Reading Time: 3 minutes

 Long-term Norco abuse can also cause heart problems, and liver damage, that will require immediate intervention.

-What are the Side Effects of Norco Addiction?
+What are the Symptoms of Norco Addiction?

 In addition to its risk of overdose, Norco abuse can also cause respiratory depression, resulting in the body to get less oxygen than it requires, which can lead to seizures and other severe health problems.

-Other side effects of Norco abuse can include:
+Other symptoms of Norco abuse can include:

 - Reduced pain